SRB measures for Anosov actions

+We also prove some new statements in this context such as that will allow us to show that the measures defined by spectral theory are always absolutely continuous along the stable foliation.

-\textbf{Acknowledgements.} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967) and from the Deutsche Forschungsgemeinschaft (DFG) (Grant No. WE 6173/1-1 Emmy Noether group ``Microlocal Methods for Hyperbolic Dynamics'').
-We thank S\'ebastien Gou\"ezel for helpful discussions and explaining us the arguments in the proof of Proposition~\ref{prop:smooth_desintegration_Lebesgue}.
+\textbf{Acknowledgements.} We warmly thank the $6$ referees for their careful reading, their numerous comments and suggestions in order to improve the paper.
+We thank S\'ebastien Gou\"ezel for helpful discussions and explaining us the arguments in the proof of Proposition~\ref{prop:smooth_disintegration_Lebesgue}.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967) and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the Grands WE 6173/1-1 (Emmy Noether group ``Microlocal Methods for Hyperbolic Dynamics'') as well as SFB-TRR 358/1 2023 — 491392403 (CRC ``Integral Structurs in Geometry and Representation Theory'').